 Borrowings, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in our securities.
 We currently borrow under our Facility and in the future may borrow from or issue senior debt securities to banks, insurance companies, and other lenders.
 Lenders of senior securities have fixed dollar claims on our consolidated assets that are superior to the claims of our common stockholders.
 If the value of our consolidated assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
 Conversely, if the value of our consolidated assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any increase in our consolidated income in excess of consolidated interest payable on the borrowed funds would cause our net income to increase more than it would without the leverage, while any decrease in our consolidated income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock dividend payments.
 There is no assurance that a leveraging strategy will be successful.

-The following table is designed to illustrate the effect on return to a holder of our common stock of the leverage created by our use of borrowing, at the interest rate of % as of
+The following table illustrates the effect on return to a holder of our common stock of the leverage created by our use of borrowing and assumes (i) our total value of net assets as of June 30,